formio/help.form.io/_paragraphs/userguide/form-components/number.md

 #### Use Delimeter

-Check this setting if you would like to value in this component to separate thousands by local delimiter
+Check this setting if you would like the value in this component to separate thousands by local delimiter

 #### Decimal Places